holgerbrandl/kalasim/docs/userguide/docs/theory.md

 <!-- see Ucar, 2019 page 2-->
 There are several main DES paradigms.
 In *activity-oriented*  DES the simulation clock advances in fixed time increments and all simulation entities are scanned and possibly reevaluated.
 Clearly, simulation performance degrades quickly with smaller increments and increasingly complex models.

 In *event-oriented* DES is built around a list of scheduled events ordered by future execution time.
-During simulation, the these events are processed seqeuentially to update the state of the model.
+During simulation, the these events are processed sequentially to update the state of the model.

 Finally, *process-oriented* DES refines the event-oriented approach by defining a vocabulary of interactions to describe the interplay between simulation entities.
 This vocabulary is used by the modeler to define the component life-cycle processes of each simulation entity.